-Max Grant Size Application Deadlines Eligibility Small Project DKK 150,000 Three times per year The partners must live up to the general requirements in section 4.
+Max Grant Size Eligibility Application Deadlines Small Project DKK 150,000 The partners must live up to the general requirements in section 4.
 No requirements of previous collaboration in the partnership.
 No requirements of previous project experience.
-Large Project DKK 700,000 per year Development Intervention DKK 4,500,000 The partners must live up to the general requirements in section 4.
-The applicant organisation must have implemented at least one intervention with a grant of more than DKK 200,000 or carried out an intervention of the same nature with reporting requirements Resilience and Democratic Development Ukraine DKK 4,500,000 Twice per year corresponding to those of CISU and/or the Danish Ministry of Foreign Affairs.
-Support for Application Process DKK 50,000 The partners must live up to the general requirements in section 4.
+Three times per year Large Project DKK 700,000 The partners must live up to the general requirements in section 4.
+Previous collaboration in the partnership is required.
+Development Intervention DKK 4,500,000 The partners must live up to the general requirements in section 4.
+Previous collaboration in the partnership is required.
+Resilience and Democratic Development Ukraine DKK 4,500,000 The partners must live up to the general requirements in section 4.
+Previous collaboration in the partnership is required.
+Twice per year Support for Application Process DKK 50,000 The partners must live up to the general requirements in section 4.
 The total budget of the application to the main donor must be at least DKK 200,000.
-Co-funding DKK 1,000,000 Ongoingly The partners applying must: Live up to general requirements in section 4.
+Co-funding DKK 1,000,000 The partners applying must: Live up to general requirements in section 4.
 Have previously managed a grant of at least DKK 200,000 from one of CISU's funds or from a donor with similar reporting requirements.
 Justify that there is chance of receiving the grant from the main donor by supplementing with Co-funding from the NF.
 Either be lead applicant or co-applicant of the application to the main donor.
+Ongoingly